Maria-Nino/Python-Instacart-Analysis/README.md

   SciPy: for mathematical equations
   # Folders
-The project files are divided into different folders
+The project files are divided into different folders:

 Project Management: project brief.